dejlek/gid/README.md

 The use of delegates makes `void* data` values, which are typically passed to C callbacks for user defined data, unnecessary.
 This is because any variables can be accessed within the context where the delegate was declared.
 Additionally destroy callbacks for data are also unnecessary and are managed automatically by the giD bindings.

-**NOTE:** A current limitation is that there aren't bindings for using functions instead of delegates.
-This means that callbacks must be delegates and within an Object or other context.
-Signal connect handlers do have support for functions though, so this only affects other function/method bindings which have callbacks.